 Arts & Culture

 AmericanStyle magazine ranked Jacksonville as one of its “Top 25 Arts Destinations.”
-Arts and entertainment lovers will appreciate the Museum of Contemporary Art, The Cummer Museum of Art and Gardens, and Museum of Science and History, as well as the spectacular Jacksonville Zoo and Gardens.
+Arts lovers will appreciate the Museum of Contemporary Art, The Cummer Museum of Art and Gardens, Museum of Science and History, and the Jacksonville Zoo and Gardens.
 These interactive and educational destinations are fun for the entire family.
 The area also is home to several performing arts venues and the world-renowned Jacksonville Symphony.

-Northeast Florida is home to more than 380 public, private and parochial schools, many of them nationally ranked for academic achievement.
-Each year more than 225,000 students attend award-winning schools ranging in size from the 20th largest school system in the nation with 124,000 students to small-town education systems with as few as 4,900 students.
+Northeast Florida is home to more than 380 public, private and parochial schools, many nationally ranked for academic achievement.
+Each year, more than 225,000 students attend award-winning schools ranging in size from the 20th largest school system in the nation with 124,000 students to small-town education systems with 4,900 students.

-Jacksonville is one of few cities in Florida where residents can experience the four seasons – with no snow, of course!
-However, our moderate climate also affords residents the opportunity to experience the outdoors for exercise and recreation throughout the entire year.
+Jacksonville is one of few cities in Florida where residents can experience the four seasons – with no snow!
+Our moderate climate affords residents the opportunity to experience the outdoors for exercise and recreation the entire year.
 Northeast Florida’s geography protects the area from tropical system activity.
 As the westernmost location on the East Coast, Jacksonville is actually the least likely place on the Atlantic or Gulf Coasts to experience a hurricane.
 For more information, please see our Hurricane Analysis Report.

 For more information about Jacksonville’s neighborhoods and recreational activities, visit www.visitjacksonville.com.